Overview

 tool_adapter | ToolResponseAdapter | None | Optional adapter that converts tool responses into plain speech. |

-toolkits | list[Toolkit] | None | Additional toolkits to install beyond requires. |
+toolkits | list[Toolkit] | None | Additional Toolkits to expose beyond requires; pass instantiated toolkits you want available to the LLM. |

 requires | list[Requirement] | None | Toolkits or schemas needed before running (e.g., for tool access or shared data). |